Can a Car Insurance Company Deny Coverage

 How to Avoid Being Denied Car Insurance Coverage

 Ensure that you avoid speeding tickets, accidents, and other violations.
 A clean driving record shows insurers that you drive safely and are less likely to file a claim.
-After a few years of safe driving, getting affordable and cheaper coverage may be easier.
+After a few years of safe driving, it may be easier to get affordable and cheaper coverage.

 Completing a defensive driving course can help you qualify for discounts with some insurance companies.
-What you learn in the course can help you avoid accidents and tickets that might make your premiums go up.
+What you learn in the course can help you in avoiding accidents and tickets that might make your premiums go high.

 In most states, your credit history can greatly impact your car insurance rates.
 Better credit usually means lower risk to insurers, as drivers with good credit tend to file fewer claims.
 To improve your credit, you will have to pay bills on time, limit new credit checks, and keep your credit utilization low.
 This can help lower your premiums and make it very easy to get coverage.